Luke's Web Pages for Less

 Hosting Options

-The choice of which to use is of course yours, but bear in mind that thousands of new domain names a month are being registered (i.e. reserved), either by new web-sites, or by companies who buy them up in the hope of subsequently reselling them, so it is by no means certain that you will be able to use the name you want.
-Hosting and domain registration prices have come down so much in the last few years that having your own domain name is now much more affordable, and it certainly does look more professional.
-If you are interested, you can check availability of your desired name below (although you don't have to register it using this service).
+Bear in mind that thousands of new domain names a month are being registered and reserved, either by new web-sites, or by companies who buy them up in the hope of subsequently reselling them, so it is by no means certain that you will be able to use the name you want.
+You may need to use a little imagination.
+You can check to see if the domain you want is available using any domain registrar's website (e.g. here or here).
+You don't have to register the name using these services, this is just for the purpose of checking availability.

 Back to top of this page